-The National Law establishes a National Board for each of the fourteen professions within the National Scheme and empowers each national board to decide whether accreditation functions for the relevant profession will be carried out by an external accreditation entity, or by a committee established by that national board.
+The National Law establishes a national board for each of the fourteen professions within the National Registration and Accreditation Scheme (National Scheme) and empowers each national board to decide whether accreditation functions for the relevant profession will be carried out by an external accreditation entity, or by a committee established by that national board.

-The Medical Radiation Practice Board of Australia (the National Board) decided a committee established by the National Board (the Medical Radiation Practice Accreditation Committee or Accreditation Committee) would carry out the accreditation functions for the medical radiation practice profession.
+The Medical Radiation Practice Board of Australia (the National Board) is the national board for medical radiation practice.
+It established the Medical Radiation Practice Accreditation Committee (Accreditation Committee) to carry out the accreditation functions for the medical radiation practice profession.

-Accreditation Committees are a special type of committee under the National Law, as they are established by a National Board but, once established, they exercise accreditation functions directly under the National Law without any delegation to the Committee by the National Board.
+Accreditation Committees are a special type of committee under the National Law, as they are established by a national board but, once established, they exercise accreditation functions directly under the National Law without any delegation to the Accreditation Committee by the National Board.

-2. Overview of "accreditation functions" under the National Law
+4. Overview of 'accreditation functions' under the National Law